pxai/fjs/document/content/functionaljs.md

 Language empires and kingdoms of frameworks rise and fall but only one thing remains: you have to maintain code.
 That is the part of software development process that takes most of the time and that is precisely why we all should care about creating good, clean, tested and easy-to-maintain code.

 This is one of those great topics like (A.I., Internet, Sofware Engineering,..) that come and go, and Functional Programming is all the rage lately.
-But despite all the hype any crafter should take this one because this provides tools that you may consider for you weaponry.
+But despite all the hype, any crafter should take this one because this provides tools that you may consider for your weaponry.
 Even if you don’t embrace it completely.
-Afterall, when Thorin Oakenshield (a proud dwarf king) got an elven sword he didn’t refuse to use it.
+After all, when Thorin Oakenshield (a proud dwarf king) got an elven sword he didn’t refuse to use it.

 Take a look into some FP concepts and you’ll find valuable knowledge.
 And these are not like the latest-cool-frameworks or the new config format: these are coding technics that may help you on your daily work to write better code.
-These are topics that endure over time and that’s why is worth to dip you toes on its waters.
+These are topics that endure over time and that’s why it is worth dipping you toes on its waters.

 No monads or functors, no abstract math, just simple code.
 This paper will try to introduce the basic building blocks of FP.

 # So what is…?
 ## A program
-As a developer you should be good at abstractions, so consider this the ultimate abstraction: ¿what is a program?
+As a developer, you should be good at abstractions, so consider this the ultimate abstraction: ¿what is a program?
 Or ¿What is a program made of?
-Essentialy is just code and data.
+Essentially is just code and data.
 Code uses data to generate a result.
 It would be great if it was so easy but it’s not: a program has to deal with state changes.
 And that is the place where most of the bugs feast on our mistakes.

-If that is not enough we also have side-effects everywhere: user interaction, loggin, IO, etc. are a necessary evil.
+If that is not enough we also have side-effects everywhere: user interaction, logging, IO, etc. are a necessary evil.

 How does FP help here?
 Let’s give a formal definition.

 ## Functional Programming
-...it’s a programming paradigm that treat computation as math functions” blah blah.
+"...it’s a programming paradigm that treats computation as math functions” blah blah.
 Ok, anybody can google that.
 In a more down-to-earth definition, functional programming is a declarative way to write code, rather than imperative.
-Consider the classic example of the function that calculates factorial of a number:
+Consider the classic example of the function that calculates the factorial of a number:

 ```JavaScript
 factorial(0) = 1